OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/01-datareview.md

 ## Working Definitions
 Below are key terms and definitions that we will use throughout this curriculum:

 **Data**: For the purpose of this curriculum, data are various types of digital objects playing the role of evidence.
-Type and role distinctions have to do with the relational nature of data.
-A type is rigid (such as a file format) and a role is fluid (it can change given a context).
-A simple example will help make this clear: I am a person.
-This is a type.
-Regardless of any external circumstances I will remain a person.
-I am also a professor.
-This is a role that I play.
-I might, depending on the success of my tenure case, not be a professor in the future.
-This is simply a professional title that I have for a small amount of time.
-Data have similar rigid and fluid properties - A tabular dataset will have a type of structure (rows, columns, and values).
-Unless we take some purposeful action to transform this data it will remain tabular as a type.
-But, this tabular data might be evidence of some real world phenmena - it might be set of species occurrence records, the preciptation and temperature of a particular place, etc. This evidential role can shift and change depending on who is using the data, and for what purpose.

 **FAIR Data**: An emerging shorthand description for open research data - that is applicable to any sector - is the concept of F.A.I.R.
 FAIR data should be Findable, Accessible, Interoperable, and Reusable.
 This is a helpful reminder for the steps needed to make data truly accessible over the long term.